Ruzuku Review: Is It Really the Easiest Course Platform to Use?

 The first big obstacle I encountered was when I tried to create a quiz.
-I was using the 14-day free trial that claims to grant access to full course-building functionality.
+I was using the free plan that claims to grant access to full course-building functionality.
 I assumed that meant I had access to quizzes.
-But that’s a feature Ruzuku reserves only for it’s highest payment tier (University).
+But that’s a feature Ruzuku reserves only for its paid plans.

 When I consulted Ruzuku’s Knowledge Archive, it said I should see an “Add Quiz” link next to the “Add Activity” link, but I did not.
 So, I created my own workaround.
 Ruzuku makes it easy to include a single-question poll in each lesson.
 To create my 4-question quiz, I simply created 4 polls.

 Here’s what that looks like in the Course Creators’ Dashboard: